Bio

 Personal Bio

 As is true for many researchers, my work and life experiences are intertwined.
 As a child, I lived in mainland China with my US citizen parents and developed an interest in family migration during this period.
-I am queer and femme, and navigated the US immigration process with a T (transmasculine) former partner.
-Like the participants in my current study, I have lost friends and members of my chosen family and recognize some of these losses as turning points in my life.
+I am queer and femme and navigated the US immigration process with a T (transmasculine) former partner.
 I’m glad to answer questions about my story and how it pertains to my research.
 I try to practice transparency and vulnerability in my research and teaching.

 Endorsement by my niece